-Work group tasks
+- Work group tasks - $\Box$ Explain: The Bible is about 90% stories and narrative, ten percent doctrine. - □ Have each work group choose from the list above those points which they agree are most important for their cultures. - □ Suggest Bible stories that they could tell to people to reveal truths about salvation. - □ After six minutes, have each group report two or three such stories.
+Some examples include: - The accounts of Jesus' death and resurrection. - The Prodigal Son in Luke 15. - The many accounts of conversions in the Book of Acts. - □ Ask: 'What are some other Bible stories that teach vital truths about God and illustrate how to serve Him?'
+Let anyone answer.

-- ☐ Have each work group choose from the list above those points which they agree are most important for their cultures. - ☐ Have the work groups suggest Bible stories that they could tell to people to reveal truths about salvation. - ☐ After six minutes, have each group report two or three such stories.
-Some examples include: - The accounts of Jesus' death and resurrection. - The Prodigal Son in Luke 15. - The many accounts of conversions in the Book of Acts. - □ Ask: "What are some other Bible stories that teach vital truths about God and illustrate how to serve Him?"
-Let anyone answer. - ☐ Ask: "Which Bible stories show what Jesus did to save us?"
-[Good answers: Jesus' death and resurrection in the final chapters of the four gospels, the many accounts of conversions in Acts chapters 2, 9, 10 and etc.]
+- □ Ask: 'Which Bible stories show what Jesus did to save us?'
+[Good answers: Jesus' death and resurrection in the final chapters of the four gospels, the many accounts of conversions in Acts chapters 2, 9, 10 and etc.] - Ask: 'Which Bible stories describe the grace that God gives to sinners?'
+[The parables of the lost sheep, of the lost coin and of the lost son in Luke 15, and many more.] - □ Ask for stories that illustrate repentance [Zacheus, Luke 19:1-10, etc.].